- Get the short link of this page

 Trainees who are not entitled to claim travel expenses from any other source may claim reimbursement of the cost of travel within the territory of the European Union and accession countries between their place of residence and Strasbourg/Brussels at the beginning and end of the traineeship, as follows:

-- kilometric allowance of EUR 0.20 for travel by car, based on the shortest route as determined by commonly used route planning websites.
+● kilometric allowance for travel by car, based on the shortest route as determined by commonly used route planning websites.

-The booking of transportation tickets at the start and/or the end of the traineeship is made by the European Ombudsman's office.
-Trainees may however book transportation tickets on their own, subject to prior approval by the Ombudsman’s Office.
+The booking of transportation tickets at the start and/or the end of the traineeship is made by the European Ombudsman's Office.
+Trainees may however book transportation tickets on their own, subject to prior approval by the Office.

 Reimbursement of fees payable for excess luggage is possible, subject to prior approval by the Ombudsman's Office.
 The maximum amount of luggage for which reimbursement is possible is 50 kg.

-No person other than the person benefitting from the traineeship will be reimbursed any expenses.
+Except if an applicant with a disability is selected and needs to be accompanied during the travel, no person other than the person benefitting from the traineeship will be reimbursed travel expenses.